 Take regular breaks

 There’s often a common misconception that ‘home workers don’t work as hard as those in the office’.
-However in our experience, it’s often even harder to switch off as the boarders between work and home life blur.
+However, in our experience, it’s often even harder to switch off as the borders between work and home life blur.
 If you are working from home, make sure that you agree strict hours with your employer so that you feel comfortable in shutting down at a set time and getting on with your evening just as you would in a 9-5 office.

 We also tend to have prompts to move around and take a break.
 Making your colleagues tea or chatting around the water cooler might not seem significant, but these little micro-breaks are great productivity boosters and also prevent you from sitting down all day.
 When you are working from home, try setting yourself little reminders to take proper breaks!
 If you are using Google Chrome, we recommend like the free Posture Minder app.
 Its quirky little reminders always encourage us to sit up straight!